-SLAP is an acronym that explains where and how one type of labral tear can happen: Superior Labrum from Anterior to Posterior.
-A SLAP tear is a tear in the labrum which occurs at the top or superior aspect of the socket.
-The labrum surrounds the outside edge of the shoulder socket and has an important role in keeping the shoulder stable.
-It. also serves as an attachment point for the capsule and ligaments in the shoulder joint.
+SLAP is an acronym that explains where and how one type of labral tear can happen.
+It stands for Superior Labrum from Anterior to Posterior.
+A SLAP tear is a tear in the labrum that occurs at the top or superior aspect of the shoulder socket and can extend further toward the back and/or toward the front of the shoulder joint.

-The injury involves the very top of the shoulder joint labrum (or the 12 o’clock position) and then can extend either towards the back (posterior—typical in baseball) or towards the front (anterior—typical with shoulder dislocations).SLAP stands for Superior Labrum Anterior and Posterior, and a SLAP
+The injury involves the very top of the shoulder joint labrum (or the 12 o’clock position) and then can extend either toward the back (posterior—typical in baseball) or toward the front (anterior—typical with shoulder dislocations).

 A SLAP injury can happen due to:

-- falling on an outstretched arm
+- Falling on an outstretched arm

-- a strong pull of the arm
+- A strong downward pull of the arm (traction injury)

-Another way SLAP tears can occur is when the arm is a throwing position, and the humerus bone rubs or impacts the superior labrum while the humerus is rapidly rotating forward.
-Finally, a sudden downward pull may act through the biceps tendon to tear the Superior Labrum which partially attaches to this area of the shoulder.
+Another way SLAP tears can occur is when the arm is in a throwing position, and the humerus bone repeatedly rubs or impacts the superior labrum while the humerus is rapidly rotating forward.
+Finally, a sudden downward pull may act through the biceps tendon to tear the superior labrum, which partially attaches to this area of the shoulder.

 In this video, Dr. Romeo performs an arthroscopic shoulder repair on former White Sox pitcher John Danks, demonstrating problems of the superior labrum, rotator cuff, and capsule.
 His comments will guide you through a better understanding of the day of surgery, from the preoperative assessment all the way to the recovery room.